adelacvg/NS2VC/README.md

 ### Q&A

 qq group:801645314

 You can add the qq group to discuss the project.

-Thanks to <a href="https://github.com/svc-develop-team/so-vits-svc/">sovits4</a>, <a href="https://github.com/lucidrains/naturalspeech2-pytorch/">naturalspeech2</a> and <a href="https://github.com/lucidrains/imagen-pytorch">imagen</a> for their great works.
+Thanks to <a href="https://github.com/svc-develop-team/so-vits-svc/">sovits4</a> and <a href="https://github.com/lucidrains/naturalspeech2-pytorch/">naturalspeech2</a>.